-Currently, the trade environment in Jamaica is inefficient due to lengthy delays and high costs which results from: high levels of physical inspections, high and multiple taxes and fees, lack of coordination among agencies, multiplicity of licenses, permits and certificates, absence of an integrated and harmonized framework for border agencies, prevalence of manual processes, and low capacity at the company level to implement international requirements.
+Currently, the trade environment in Jamaica can be inefficient due to lengthy delays and high costs that result from: high levels of physical inspections, high and multiple taxes and fees, lack of coordination among agencies, multiplicity of licenses, permits and certificates, absence of an integrated and harmonized framework for border agencies, prevalence of manual processes, and low capacity at the company level to implement international requirements.
 The additional time and expense incurred from these issues ultimately impact the final cost and quality competitiveness of a product or sector.
 As it relates to trading across borders, Jamaica is ranked 27 out of 32 economies in Latin America and the Caribbean (LAC), and 134 out of 190 economies in the world.

-In 2019, the Government of Jamaica, with funding from the World Bank, set out to improve trade facilitation in Jamaica with the implementation of a trade information portal aimed at generating more trade and investments.
+The Government of Jamaica, with funding from the World Bank, established a Jamaica Trade Portal to improve trade facilitation in Jamaica and generate more trade and investments.
 As party to the World Trade Organization (WTO) Trade Facilitation Agreement (TFA), Jamaica is required to notify the WTO members of the dates by which all commitments to improve the trading environment will be delivered.

-PPENDIX I: GOVERNMENT REGULATORY KEY AGENCY CONTACTS
+APPENDIX I: GOVERNMENT REGULATORY KEY AGENCY CONTACTS